HappyButter-WFiIS/graphs-and-their-uses/lab02/readme_lab02.md

  However, if it is not, the proper message is displayed and the program returns to main menu / submenu.
  In case of graphs from file, it is highly recommended to plot graph after upload to check if it was loaded without any errors.

+ Program should be started from main folder: python lab02/Lab02_console.py